fmcgeough/fmcgeough.github.io/_posts/2025-05-26-atkin-white-rice.md

 It's only been recently that I've been able to play the new guitar for more than a couple minutes.
 It's amazing and easily the best acoustic I own.
 I'd like to get another Atkin Guitars model at some point.
 Maybe their homage to the Gibson J-45.

+The Atkin White Rice I purchased has:

+- Madagascar Rosewood Back & Sides
+- Torrefied Adirondack Spruce Top
+- Ebony Bridge and Fingerboard
+- Nickel Gotoh Tuners
+- Scalloped Forward Shifted Bracing
+- Aged Nitrocellulose Lacquer
+- Nut Width is 1 11/16"
+- Neck carve is Medium C
+- Scale length 25 1/2"
+- String spacing 2 3/16"

+There are no inlays on the guitar.
+There were none on the original Tony Rice D-28.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="https://github.com/fmcgeough/blog_posts/blob/main/img/2025-05-26-front-atkin-white-rice.png?raw=true" class="img-fluid rounded z-depth-1"  zoomable=true %}